droidhazard/real-state-lead-management-api/README.md

 - Can be connected to a basic frontend (like a React contact form)
 - Can later be expanded to connect with tools like **Zapier**, **Google Sheets**, **WhatsApp**, etc.

----

-## 🚀 Bonus Value:

-I can later sell this as:

-- A **backend-only microservice**
-- A part of a **custom lead management dashboard**
-- A plug-and-play backend for any real estate website